kelvinzheng3317/435_Project_2024/Report.md

 - Bitonic Sort:

 - Sample Sort:
+    Sample sort is a generalization of quicksort designed for parallelized processing.
+It takes a sample size of s from the original data.
+It sorts that chosen sample and then divides the sorted sample into p equal-sized groups called 'buckets'. (p is generally chosen as the number of available processors) Then you take p-1 elements from the sorted sample to be 'pivot' values that are used to determine the bucket ranges.
+Then partition the original data into p buckets with the value in each bucket being in the range between two pivot values.
+Sort each bucket and then merge them all together.
+Depending on the size of subarrays, we would either run a simpler sorting algorithm or recursively sample sort them until the remaining subarrays are small enough to be sorted via a simpler sorting algorithm.

 - Merge Sort:
     To implement a parallel version of merge sort using MPI, diving the sorting task across multiple processors.